I Tried to Buy ‘Prop. 64 Friendly’ Cannabis in California. Here’s What Happened.

 Whether the city’s promised enforcement will happen—or work—is anyone’s guess.
 Despite issuing strong statements against illegal cannabis sales, the office has for years failed to shut down the the hundreds of unlawful dispensaries and delivery services operating across Los Angeles.

 If there’s any place where pot businesses are likely to test the waters, it’s LA.
 Though I went home empty-handed, the city has a long history of struggling to keep the cannabis industry in check.
-Hundreds of dispensaries—including some I visited—still operate without the city’s blessing, and delivery services are still dropping off orders despite the city attorney’s quest
+Hundreds of dispensaries—including some I visited—still operate without the city’s blessing, and delivery services are still dropping off orders despite the city attorney’s quest to shut them down.

 Even though the short-term profits might be appealing to some dispensary owners, here’s perhaps the biggest reason dispensaries would choose to stick to legal sales: Just one violation prevent an existing business from getting a license to sell cannabis—either medical or recreational—once the new system is in place in 2018, Welch says.
 If Prop.
 64 works as its authors intended, the reward goes to those who wait.